temporalio/documentation/CONTRIBUTING.md

 These documents will be updated per CLI release.

 To get the documents, run `yarn assemble --cli`.
-Move the documents from /cli/docs to /cli, and delete any duplicate files.

 ## When you submit a Pull Request